Analyze This: Plot

 Ben and his family return to their home in New York, where they discover a fountain in their garden, a gift from Paul.
-The FBI arrives and requests that Ben informs on Paul, but he refuses despite the FBI's threats.
+The FBI arrives and requests that Ben inform on Paul, but he refuses despite the FBI's threats.
 He changes his mind when the FBI plays a tape on which Paul reveals his intention to kill Ben after the meeting (which the FBI had doctored: Paul actually said that he would kill anyone who harmed Ben).

 At his next meeting with Paul, Ben wears a wire but discards it when he learns that, as a child, Paul witnessed his father being murdered.
 Paul, informed that Ben is working with the FBI, takes him to a secluded place to kill him.
 They get into a heated argument, but Paul begins sobbing as he admits that he blames himself for his father's death.
 Two hitmen arrive to kill Paul, but Jelly kills them both.
 Paul apologizes for planning to kill Ben, and the two go their separate ways.

 On the day of the meeting, Paul has a severe emotional breakdown.
 Jelly interrupts Ben's wedding, requesting that Ben attend the meeting as Paul's consigliere.
 Ben is nervous at first, but eventually grows into his role and ends up offending Primo so much that he pulls a gun on Ben.
 Paul arrives, orders Primo to stand down, and announces that he knows that a traitor in his own family killed Dominic, but he will not seek revenge because he has decided to retire from the Mafia.
 Outside, a shootout ensues between Paul's and Primo's men, during which Ben sacrifices himself for Paul.
 The FBI intervenes, the mobsters are arrested, and Ben is taken to the hospital.

 Ben visits Paul in prison, and Paul thanks Ben for his help before informing him that Primo is dead.
 At home, Ben dances with his new wife as Tony Bennett serenades them.

 Production

 Development

-Analyze This was co-produced and co-financed by the American Warner Bros. and the Australian Roadshow Entertainment.
+Analyze This was co-produced and co-financed by the American Warner Bros.
+Pictures and the Australian Roadshow Entertainment.